modellerUpdated 2026-06-12

 Viewing tags in the model

-Tagged columns display a small tag chip next to the column name in the Table Details drawer.
+Tagged columns display a small tag chip next to the column name in the table editor's Attributes tab (double-click a table on the canvas to open it).
 The lineage graph shows a "N tagged cols" count on semantic nodes that have tagged columns.
+The Data Tags panel itself lists every tag with its assigned columns — expand a tag row to see them.

 Best practices